 - Requires less or no maintenance

-- Does not have an integrated heating and cooling unit in one which makes an air conditioning unit an additional expense for the homeowner
+- It does not have an integrated heating and cooling unit, which makes an air conditioning unit an additional expense for the homeowner

-Another heating option to choose from is the ground source heat pump (GSHP).
-This type of heating system makes use of a refrigerant that is sent through an underground piping that is installed about 200 feet below the ground.
-The refrigerant pulls the heat from the earth and is coursed through the entire home through the pipes.
-This system is run by electricity can be used in the summer with the cycle reversed.
+Another heating option is the ground source heat pump (GSHP).
+This type of heating system uses a refrigerant sent through underground piping installed about 200 feet below the ground.
+The refrigerant pulls the heat from the earth and distributes the heat throughout the home via pipes.
+Powered by electricity, it can be used in the summer with the cycle reversed.

 - GSHP will work with other heating options such as forced-air heating or hydronic systems